U.S. Border Patrol Finds 4 Bodies, Including 3 Children, Near Rio Grande In Texas

 Officials say it appears the woman and children died from dehydration and heat exposure, but that the next step will be to determine the precise cause and manner of their deaths.

-The bodies have not been identified yet, and their country of origin isn't known.
+The bodies have not yet been identified, and their country of origin isn't known.
 Their names won't be publicly released until authorities have informed their families.

+In response to the discovery of the four bodies, the Texas Civil Rights Project called for an end to the Trump administration's "zero tolerance" policy that boosted immigration enforcement at the border.
+"When the government creates policies that make it harder to cross the border safely, people die," the group said on Twitter.
+"Children die.
+We have to shift our policies in favor of compassion."

-In the 2018 fiscal year, the Border Patrol says, there were 283 deaths across the southern border — with nearly 100 of those deaths reported in the Rio Grande Valley Border Patrol Sector.
+In the 2018 fiscal year, the Border Patrol says, there were 283 deaths across the Southern border — with nearly 100 of those deaths reported in the Rio Grande Valley Border Patrol Sector.